rscohn2/data-bench/README.md

 1. [Apache Spark][7] - Large-scale Data Processing Engine
 1. [Apache Cassandra][8] - Database Store

-To that powerful mix, we add:
+To that powerful set of Open Source goodness, we add:

 * [data-bench][19]

-	This repo :) It contains the orchestration configuration to deploy Data Bench to a Kubernetes cluster (for now) as well as some handy [ansible][15] playbooks to make configuring your cluster a little easier.
+	This repo :) It contains the orchestration configuration to deploy Data Bench to a Kubernetes cluster.
+It also houses some handy [ansible][15] playbooks to make configuring your cluster a little easier.

 * [data-bench-containers][9]

 	All the build infrastructure for the Docker images used in Data Bench.
+This where the transaction consumers and generators live.

 * [data-bench-data][10]